CKRancher/rancher/README.md

 nginx-deployment-5754944d6c-whhtr   1/1     Running   0          67s
 ```

-Let's go in Prometheus UI and using same expression we configured for the alert, let's check the data for these Pods.
+In Prometheus UI using same expression we configured for the alert, we can check the data for these Pods.
 The value for all the Pods should be 0.

 ![08](images/08-rancher-prometheus-monitor-deployment.png)